chmerdon/GradientRobustMultiPhysics.jl/docs/src/meshing.md

 Meshes are stored as an ExtendableGrid, see [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) for details and constructors.
 Grid generators for simplex grids can be found e.g. in the external module [SimplexGridFactory.jl](https://github.com/j-fu/SimplexGridFactory.jl)

 Cells, faces and edges of the mesh are associated to AbstractElementGeometries (defined by [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl)) that are used to dispatch functionality (local/global transformation, enumeration rules, set of basis functions, volume calculation, refinements etc.).
-See below for a list of recognized element geometries.
+See further below for a list of recognized element geometries.

 ## Available Global Mesh Manipulations

 ```@autodocs
 Modules = [GradientRobustMultiPhysics]
-Pages = ["meshrefinements.jl"]
+Pages = ["meshrefinements.jl", "commongrids.jl"]
 Order   = [:type, :function]
 ```

 ## Recognized Geometries and Reference Domains

-The following list contains all recognized subtypes of ExtendableGrids.AbstractElementGeometries and their reference geometries.
+The following list contains all recognized subtypes of ExtendableGrids.AbstractElementGeometries and their reference domains.
 Moreover, each geometry has a number of rules that define the geometries and the local enumeration of its nodes, faces and edges, see [source code of shape_specs.jl](https://github.com/chmerdon/GradientRobustMultiPhysics.jl/blob/master/src/shape_specs.jl) for details